dragonfly-xyz/useful-solidity-patterns/patterns/big-data-storage/README.md

 So, to store 256 bytes of data in contract bytecode would cost only 84k, compared to the 160k for conventional contract storage, which is almost half the cost!
 The savings go up as the size of the data increases.

 ## How It Works
 But how do we store arbitrary data (not code) in bytecode storage?
 During contract deployment, the constructor runs first.
-The constructor is part of a a contract's initialization process, often setting up state variables.
-But what solidity abstracts away from you is that after the constructor runs, it also return's data that will make up the contract's permanent bytecode.
+The constructor is part of a contract's initialization process, often setting up state variables.
+But what solidity abstracts away from you is that after the constructor runs, it also returns data that will make up the contract's permanent bytecode.
 This data is exactly what will get stored in the contract's code storage.

 By dropping into assembly, you can preempt the compiler's built-in return to return whatever data you want stored in code storage.